drewletcher/html-data-parser/README.md

   "heading": null,
   // id - TABLE element id attribute to find in document.
   "id": "",
-  // cells - minimum number of cells for a data row, default = 1-256.
+  // cells - number of cells for a data row, minimum or "min-max", default = "1-256".
   "cells": "1-256",
   // newlines - preserve new lines in cell data, default: false.
   "newlines": false,
   // trim whitespace from output values, default: true.
   "trim": true,

-  //// RowAsObjectTransform options
+  /* RowAsObjectTransform options */

+  // hasHeaders - data has a header row, if true and headers set then headers overrides header row.
+  "RowAsObject.hasHeader": true
   // headers - comma separated list of column names for data, default none.
 When not defined the first table row encountered will be treated as column names.
   "RowAsObject.headers": []
-  // hasHeaders - data has a header row, if true and headers set then headers overrides header row.
-  "RowAsObject.hasHeader": true

-  //// RepeatCellTransform options
+  /* RepeatCellTransform options */

   // column - column index of cell to repeat, default 0.
   "RepeatCell.column": 0

-  //// RepeatHeadingTransform options
+  /* RepeatHeadingTransform options */

+  // hasHeaders - data has a header row, if true and headers set then headers overrides header row.
+  "RepeatHeading.hasHeader": true
   // header - column name for the repeating heading field.
 Can optionally contain suffix :m:n with index for inserting into header and data rows.
   "RepeatHeading.header": "subheading:0:0"

-// hasHeaders - data has a header row, if true and headers set then headers overrides header row.
-  "RepeatHeading.hasHeader": true
+  /* HTTP options */
+  // see HTTP Options below

 }
 ```